Participate in Our Research

 Across our projects, we incorporate cutting edge methodologies such as neuroimaging (fMRI), lab-based studies of behavior such as measuring experiences while sober and intoxicated, and real world assessments through the deployment of smartphone-based applications.

 We have been fortunate to receive funding from a variety of sources to support our research.
 Our studies are principally funded by federal agencies and has included the National Institute of Mental Health, the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, the National Institute for Neurological Disease and Stroke, the U.S. Department of Education, the Office of Juvenile Justice and Delinquency Prevention, and foundations (e.g., Alcohol Beverage Medical Research Foundation; Jewish Healthcare Foundation; Sy Sims Foundation; Klingenstein Foundation).
 For those interested in contributing financially to our efforts, please contact Drs.
-Molina, Pedersen, or Program Coordinator Tracey Wilson.
+Molina or Pedersen.